-Controlling Water Seepage in Canals with Canal Liners
+Controlling Water Seepage in Ponds and Canals with Geosynthetic Liners

 Seepage is not only an issue for agricultural applications that require canals for water transportation, but also for parts of the world where fresh water is a rare, precious commodity.
 In many areas, fresh water lost through seepage can never be recovered, making properly lined canals an absolute necessity.
 As fresh water sources become harder to come by, it becomes necessary to conserve as much water as possible; a 1993 study by Washington State estimates that, were seepage to be mitigated from canals, the water within could prove to be a more effective water source.